As a response to the coronavirus pandemic, Dundee City Council is taking steps to support people and communities through this challenging time.

 This website signposts many sources of support during the Coronavirus outbreak, and provides a portal for online payments and services.

-Staff will offer a telephone and email-based advice and information contact service on a range of issues, including financial advice and applications, as well as signposting to other services.
+Staff can offer a telephone and email-based advice and information contact service on a range of issues, including financial advice and applications, as well as signposting to other services.

 The city council is also working with Dundee Volunteer and Voluntary Action to co-ordinate the recruitment and deployment of volunteers from the centres (see below).

-Childcare provision at the centres will be available from 8am to 6pm from Monday.
+Childcare provision at the centres will be available from 8am to 6pm.
 It is only for the children of key workers who have secured places for their children through an application process, and vulnerable young people who have been identified by the council.

 Work at the Community Support Centres will develop as the coronavirus situation continues and impacts on individuals and communities.